 Nevertheless, the answer to the question who is liable for the actions of a foreigner, is among the historic heart of immigration law, and still is a current (legal) question.

 Frisia, a legal anomaly in European history

 In province Friesland, another different development took place.
-When in the year 1498 the area what is now province Friesland lost its indepedence to duke Albert III of Saxony.
+In the year 1498, the area what is now province Friesland lost its indepedence to duke Albert III of Saxony.
 He died quite soon.
-His son duke George of Saxony abolished the Old Frisian law in 1504 with the so-called Saxon Ordonnance.
+His son, duke George of Saxony, abolished the Old Frisian law in 1504 with the so-called Saxon Ordonnance.
 With this ordonnance Frisian law was replaced by Roman law in its purest form.
 Not watered down with other legal traditions.
 Suddenly, Frisians continued a 2.5 thousand-years-old Roman legal tradition.

 - Bremmer, R.H., “Thi Wilde Witsing”: Vikings and Otherness in the Old Frisian Laws (2020)